-I am a predoctoral research scholar at Oxford University's Future of Humanity Institute.
+I am a predoctoral research scholar at Oxford's Future of Humanity Institute.
 My background is in economics, but I am curious about all sorts of things to do with public policy and data science.

 Outside my day job, I co-host a podcast called Hear This Idea (with Fin Moorhouse), which we use as an excuse to talk to some really amazing people.
 I am also part of the Effective Altruism community and signed the Try Giving pledge.